-EDU 202: Overview of Teaching
+EDU 202: Overview of Teaching (OC)

-An introduction to the teaching profession that provides a basic understanding of the foundations of the education system in the United States and the role of teachers in that system.
-Students will also gain practical experience by completing a minimum of 20 hours of classroom observation and directed experiences in a public school, with at least 10 hours dedicated to an approved diverse setting.
+This course provides an introduction to the teaching profession highlighting the foundations of the education system in the United States and the role of teachers in that system.
+Students will be introduced to Charlotte Danielson's Framework for Teaching Evaluation Instrument and its use in supporting Arkansas teachers' performance and development.
+Students will gain practical experience by completing a minimum of 20 hours of classroom observation through video and in-person sessions in a public school setting.